Manual Setup

 - Select the AWS tile, then choose Manual Setup under the account type you are connecting.

-Create an IAM role in AWS and attach the policy that CloudZero generates for you.
+Create an IAM role in AWS that grants CloudZero read-only access to your data, and attach the policy that CloudZero generates for you.
+Follow the section that matches the account type you selected in Step 1.

 Make sure you are signed into the correct AWS account before creating the role.
 For a Billing (Payer) connection, sign into your Management or Payer account.
 For a Resources (Member) connection, sign into the member account you want to connect.